Devking/HeartsAI/README.md

 0.2.0 &mdash;  Game now passes in `currentRound` to `performAction()`
 0.3.0 &mdash;  Working **Low-Play AI** has been completed
 0.4.0 &mdash;  Added score-tracking statistics
-0.5.0 &mdash;  Shooting the moon is implemented -- minor bug fixes as well
+0.5.0 &mdash;  Shooting the moon is implemented &mdash; minor bug fixes as well
 0.6.0 &mdash;  Added a copy constructor for the Deck and began working on the State class
 0.6.1 &mdash;  All Players now take parameters of the `State` class, State constructor now finished
 0.6.2 &mdash;  Added functionality to return the range of cards in any given suit